fouhi/Home-Lab/proxmox-setup.md

-# Proxmox VE 9 — Post-Install Setup Guide
+# Proxmox VE 9 — Post-Install Guide

 Tested on Proxmox VE 9.x (Debian Trixie).
 For home lab  use.